FlyingSaturn/btechtards-awards/README.md

 5. Points exceeded?
 Limit reached bro.

 The whole thing is intentionally kept within an infinite loop.
-For now, it's just a simulation but is a very good metaphor for every case the PRAW integration may have.
+For now, it's just a simulation but is a very good metaphor for every case the PRAW integration might have.

 # *System of the increments